NOT-LPC/notlpc-concept/content/training/Varenicline-PGD-Newcl.md

 # Instructions for Pharmacists

+Please complete the following actions prior to delivering the service:

 1. Watch the training video
 2. Download and review the PGD
 3. Complete the assessment questions and submit to [Ann Gunning](Mailto:ann.gunning@northoftynelpc.com)